adam-26/hapi-api-version/README.md

 - `passiveMode` (optional) is a boolean.
 Allows to bypass when no headers are supplied.
 Useful when you have serve other content like documentation and reduces overhead on processing those.
 - `basePath` (optional) is a string.
 In case we have a base path different from `/` (example: `/api/`).
 Per default this is `/`.
 - `getVersion` (required, if no vendorName defined) is a string.
 Return an integer to define the requested version, or null/undefined if no version was provided.
+- `descriptor` (optional, required to be unique for multiple plugins) is a string, used to describe the versioning technique.
+This data is available on the request.plugins['hapi-api-plugin'] object.
 - `invalidVersionErrorCode` (optional) is a integer, used to respond to invalid versions.
 Defaults to 415.

 *NOTE: One of `vendorName` or the `getVersion` function must be defined*